azwadmirza/CSE4412_Data-Communication-and-Networking-/README.md

-# CCNA
+# Networking and Web Security
-This repository outlines my approach to learning about the Cisco Certified Network Associate certification to grasp a basic rudimentary idea of computer networking
+This repository outlines my exploration journey of going through the realms of networking and web exploitation to participate in Capture the Flag Events.